-- 1. Open, or continued defiant behavior toward school personnel (i.e. insubordination, which is defined as failure to comply with directions or any school personnel acting legitimately in their official capacity). - 2.
-Use of ethnic or racial slurs, inappropriate sexual language, homophobic comments, or demeaning comments based on age, religion or disability not directed to a specific person or group of people. - 3.
-Noncompliance with policy regarding computer and Internet use.
+- 1. Open, or continued defiant behavior toward school personnel (i.e. insubordination, which is defined as failure to comply with directions or any school personnel acting legitimately in their official capacity). - Use of ethnic or racial slurs, inappropriate sexual language, homophobic comments, or demeaning comments based on age, religion or disability not directed to a specific person or group of people.
+This includes use of language or gestures that are demeaning and/or represents hatred towards and not limited to another's race, country of origin, ethnicity, gender, religion, ability status, military status, and sexuality. - 3.
+Noncompliance with policy regarding computer/Chromebook or Internet use.
 (Refer to the Bedford Public Schools Acceptable Use Policy found in the Appendix for more information.)
-This includes the unauthorized recording of a visual images or audio while on school grounds, whether it is done though cell phones or other means is prohibited. - 4.
+This includes the unauthorized recording of visual images or audio while on school grounds, whether it is done though cell phones or other means is prohibited. - 4.
 Forgery, willful use of a forged document and/or tampering with school records.
-(This includes, but is not limited to, the signing of a parent's or teacher's name or initials to an absence note, attendance report or pass or the signing of one's name to a pass intended for another.) - 5.
-Obscene, abusive or profane language or gestures, which, by virtue of being rude, insolent or insulting, are disruptive of the educational process. - 6.
+(This includes, but is not limited to, the signing of a parent's or teacher's name or initials to an absence note, attendance report or pass or the signing of one's name to a pass intended for another.)

+- 5. Obscene, abusive or profane language or gestures, which, by virtue of being rude, insolent or insulting, are disruptive of the educational process. - 6.
 Failure to identify one's self by giving a correct first and last name upon first request by school personnel. - 7.
 Serious endangerment, defined as acts that endanger a person or more than one person.
 This includes, but is not limited to, pranks that may not possess a harmful intent, but are dangerous in nature. - 8.
-Leaving school grounds while school is in session without an authorized dismissal note. - 42

-- 9. Trespassing on school grounds or at school sponsored activities (includes, but is not limited to, suspended and absent students). - 10.
+Leaving school grounds while school is in session without an authorized dismissal note. - 9.
+Trespassing on school grounds or at school sponsored activities (includes, but is not limited to, suspended and absent students). - 10.
 Missing assigned office detention (Cutting/Skipping Detentions). - 11.
 Possession of smoking, or using tobacco products and paraphernalia in school buildings, on school grounds or at school sponsored events.
 This includes, but is not limited to, e-cigarettes, vapes, cigars, and chewing tobacco. - 12.
 Malicious teasing. - 13.
 Fire Safety Violation.
 Examples include, but are not limited to, using matches, lighters, or misusing Bunsen burners or other science equipment. - 14.
 Selling, buying or trading of valuables or money such as, but not limited to, electronic devices. - 15.
 Disruptive behavior to persons or property which substantially interrupts the educational process such as throwing snowballs, other objects or food and making excessive noise.